dajones42/rmsim/README.md

 bin/rmsim *startupFile* *[options]*

-The startup file is a utf8 text file containing line oriented commands.
+The startup file is a text file of commands used to initialize the simulation.
-The options are text string defined in the startup file.
+The options are text strings defined in the startup file.
 See the examples directory for sample startup files.